microbit-foundation/dev-docs/software/runtime.md

 There are a number of important software layers that run on the micro:bit to enable easy to use languages such as Javascript to be used.
 Some of these, like Arm Mbed and MicroPython existed before the BBC micro:bit project started, and others, such as the micro:bit runtime were written specifically for the micro:bit.

 Arm Mbed provides a Hardware Abstraction Layer (HAL) for chips using Arm Cortex processors.
 This abstraction layer presents a uniform layer that developers can use to write software for any Arm based processor - including the Nordic chip used on the micro:bit.
-It provides easy access to peripheral interfaces such as SPI, I2C and serial for user by higher level environments.
+It provides easy access to peripheral interfaces such as SPI, I2C and serial for use by higher level environments.

 ### The micro:bit runtime Device Abstraction Layer (DAL)